Antique Chinese and Japanese Porcelain collector's help and info page

 Chinese export porcelain

-Porcelain made and decorated in China for export.
-The term covers a wide range of porcelains made from the 16th century to the 20th century.
-Earlier than that wares are usually called "Trade porcelain" and occur mostly from the Song and Yuan dynasties.
-The later wares include Kraak porcelain, stoneware from the Yixing potteries, blanc-de-Chine, blue-and-white, famille jaune, noire, rose, verte, Chinese Imari, armorial wares, Canton porcelain and Straits Chinese enameled wares.
-They differ from porcelain made for use within China, by their shapes as well as their decorations, which are adapted to suit the taste of the local market.
+The later wares include Kraak porcelain, stoneware from the Yixing potteries, blanc-de-Chine, blue-and-white, the jaune, noire, rose and verte families, Chinese Imari, Chine de commande including but not limited to armorial wares, Canton porcelain and Straits Chinese enameled wares.
+They differ from porcelain made for use within China by their shapes as well as their decorations, which were adapted to suit the taste of the foreign market.
+In many cases the porcelain was made from samples and specifications provided by the foreign merchants.

 From c.1720, the new Famille rose palette was adopted and quickly supplanted the earlier famille verte porcelains of the Kangxi period (1662-1722).